 9. Schedule sexual intimacy

-Scheduling time for sexual intimacy is one of the most underrated but important trust exercises for two.
+Scheduling time for sexual intimacy is one of the most underrated but important relationship trust building exercises.
 If you’re married with children, it’s not unusual for intimacy to take a backseat.
 The same can be true of couples in long-term relationships.
 This lack of intimacy often is where the cracks first emerge, driving both partners apart and hampering the connection, love and trust they share.

 That’s why taking the time out to schedule leisurely sessions to engage in sexual pleasures is of paramount importance.
 These sessions have to be different from the regular, perhaps even rushed sex, you may be engaging in routinely.
 At least once a week, prioritize your connection with your partner above all else, children, workloads and what have you.